-- 1. A Bachelor's degree (or equivalent) from an accredited college or university. - 2.
+- 1. A bachelor's degree (or equivalent) from an accredited college or university. - 2.
 An official transcript from the school that awarded the degree. - 3.
 A completed application form and application fee. - 4.
 A critical analysis essay. - 5.
 A personal statement that reflects an interest in the M.L.S. program. - 6.
 Two letters of recommendation (preferably one academic and one professional). - 7.
-Optional: personal interviews and résumés.
+Optional: personal interview and résumé.

 Applications are considered on a rolling basis for the fall, summer and spring terms.
 Applications for M.L.S. program admission must be completed and on file in the M.L.S.
 Office at least two weeks before the beginning of the term.
 A student must receive official acceptance into the program before enrolling in classes.
-In some cases, a provisional acceptance may be tendered for one term while awaiting the arrival of an official transcript or in other situations in which it is deemed appropriate by the director of the program and/or the dean of the Annette Caldwell Simmons School of Education and Human Development.
+In some cases, a provisional acceptance may be tendered for one term while awaiting the arrival of an official transcript or in other situations in which it is deemed appropriate by the dean of the Simmons School.

 The GRE graduate school entry exam is not required for admission.
-Admission decisions are based on the applicant's previous academic record, the level of writing ability demonstrated in the essay and, upon request, an interview with the M.L.S. program director and/or the dean regarding the applicant's academic goals and expectations.
+Admission decisions are based on the applicant's previous academic record, the level of writing ability demonstrated in the essay and possibly an interview with the dean regarding the applicant's academic goals and expectations.